-Bus Driver: Someone—either a fellow employee or a customer—that goes to one's superiors in order to complain or inform on someone.
+Bus Driver: Someone—either a fellow employee or a customer—that goes to one's superiors in order to complain or inform about someone.

 Cancer: If the vehicle has any rot on it, this would be considered a cancer.

 Choke and Croak: The disability and life insurance policies sold in the finance office.

 Clicks: The number of miles the car has, with each mile representing one click of the odometer.